bakastef/tp-devops-test-infra/terraform/README.md

 It helps with clarity: that can help figuring out easily what is IaC and what is created manually.
 Also for maintenance: that gives the ability to query and/or filter resources via aws-cli, which makes cleanup tasks way easier.

+Because this is a public repository, I have removed all mention of the company it is for ;)